 “We want to ensure new mothers are able to truly bond with and nurture their children after giving birth.
 Research has shown that returning to work too quickly may negatively affect both mother and child, impacting the family’s well-being.
 We’re keen to ensure employees feel supported at every important milestone of their lives and work in an environment that allows them to perform at their best.”

-Ahmed El Dekny, HR Business Partner with Edleman, told Gulf News on Thursday that female employees who have worked with the company for two years are given 90 days paid maternity leave and a further 90 days unpaid leave if needed followed by a further 30 days of working from home.
+Ahmed El Dekny, HR Business Partner with Edleman, said on Thursday that female employees who have worked with the company for two years are given 90 days paid maternity leave and a further 90 days unpaid leave if needed followed by a further 30 days of working from home.

 “From an HR perspective, when we do it, you get better attention, loyalty to the company and retention.
 We also experience a better culture.”